 Respect everyone's individuality: Providing encouragement to let go of self-expectations and those of others.
 Trusting that you'll work out what is right for you.

 Promote ongoing learning: Giving students the time to explore movement at their own pace to promote their capacity for self-discovery and self-determination.

 About the Feldenkrais Method

 The Feldenkrais Method is named after its originator, the Russian-born engineer and physicist Dr Moshe Feldenkrais (1904–1984).
-Feldenkrais sought a way to cope with a debilitating knee injury from soccer exacerbated by his time aboard ships and submarines in WWII.
-Feldenkrais drew upon his knowledge of many fields including engineering, physics, judo, learning, and adaptation for his healing and recovery.
-In doing so, he developed a holistic system of kinaesthetic self-awareness and learning, that is, using sensory feedback to feel the position and movements of your body in the environment.
-In this Method, movement is central to learning about yourself, and developing your self-awareness.
+Moshe Feldenkrais sought a way to cope with a debilitating knee injury from soccer exacerbated by his time aboard ships and submarines in WWII.
+Moshe Feldenkrais drew upon his knowledge of many fields including engineering, physics, judo, learning, and adaptation for his healing and recovery.
+In doing so, he developed a holistic system of kinaesthetic self-awareness and learning.
+In this system, you use sensory feedback to feel the position and movements of your body in the environment.
+In this Method, too, movement is central to learning about yourself, and developing your self-awareness.

 In his book "The Brain's Way of Healing" (2015), Norman Doidge MD describes Moshe Feldenkrais as an early pioneer in understanding and using what is today termed neuroplasticity, "the property of the brain that enables it to change its own structure and function in response to activity and mental experience" (p. xv).
 For research about the Feldenkrais Method: Feldenkrais research